 I’m not sure I want to look at those parts.
 They are favorites from the “before” version that was smashed in order to create the “after,” and are reminders of unmet desires and impossible dreams.
 They are sharp, fragmented.
 They are pieces that don’t go.
 I wonder how much of this is a product of grieving, and how much is a normal part of any human evolution.
 I wonder if I just pound on them with my fist hard enough, can I smooth their conspicuousness and make them fit?
 I want to cry to someone that my pieces don’t go, and be shown the answers.

-Perhaps when my time here has finished I will realize that those misfit pieces were the vision of someone who could see more colors than I, like the French pointillist artists who had more rods and cones in their eyes, and saw purples and greens where my eyes only saw white.
-Perhaps my complaint about misfit pieces is as short-sighted as my son’s, and with time and maturity I can more calmly accept that there’s no need to panic; rather, to have faith that of course the pieces fit.
-Yes, perhaps.
+Perhaps when my time here has finished I will realize that those misfit pieces were the vision of someone who could see more clearly than I, like the French pointillist artists who had more rods and cones in their eyes, and saw purples and greens where my eyes only saw white.
+Perhaps my complaint about misfit pieces is as short-sighted as my son’s, and with time and maturity I can more calmly accept that there’s no need to panic; rather, to have faith that either the pieces do fit, or that they aren’t meant to.
 There is that question of faith again.
-Perhaps if we can spend time meditating on the big picture, with a little faith and serenity, we’ll find the way to make it all fit.
+Perhaps if we can spend time meditating on the big picture, with a little faith and serenity, we’ll find the way to make it all work.
 Maybe the final image is different than we were expecting, but that doesn’t mean it will be void of color or blessings or breathtaking beauty.
-I’ll keep my mind focused on joy without conditions, on the gifts that are indeed present right now, and those that are in the mail, so to speak – and keep pulsing out my gratitude for the joys to come, with every heartbeat.
+I’ll keep returning my mind to a focus on joy without conditions, on the gifts that are indeed present right now, and those that are in the mail, so to speak – and keep pulsing out my gratitude for the joys to come, with every heartbeat.

 With love and brotherhood, I hope this post finds you well.